Vonda Kay Van Dyke

-Vonda Kay Van Dyke (born May 19, 1943) was crowned the 1965 Miss America on September 13, 1964.
+Vonda Kay Van Dyke (born May 19, 1943) is an American beauty pageant titleholder who was crowned the 1965 Miss America on September 13, 1964.
 Earlier in the year, she had taken a break as a 21-year-old junior at Arizona State College at Flagstaff (as of 1966, Northern Arizona University) to become Miss Arizona.
 She is unique among pageant winners in that she was and still is the only Miss America who was also Miss Congeniality.

 Early life and education

 Van Dyke was born in Muskegon, Michigan.
 Her father, Dr. A.B.
 Van Dyke, was an osteopath.
 The family moved to Phoenix, the seat of Maricopa County, Arizona, where she attended the Phoenix Christian Junior/Senior High School.